MeteorStudioASU/lcc/README.md

 4. Set your preferred sample rate, e.g., 44100.

-5. Press 1 to turn on LCC.
-Press 2 to turn off LCC.
+5. Press 1 and then enter to turn on LCC.
+Press 2 and then enter to turn off LCC.

 6. See below for advanced parameter tuning.